Menu

 Biography

-As a qualitative researcher and educator, Dr. Ladd has been teaching and creating research curricula for nearly a decade.
-Her teaching has included advanced hermeneutic phenomenology, narrative inquiry, autoethnography, heuristic inquiry, constructivist and Straussian grounded theory, and interpretative phenomenological analysis (IPA).
-She has served as an editor for The Qualitative Report since 2020.
+As a qualitative researcher and educator, Dr. Ladd has spent nearly a decade designing research curricula and mentoring doctoral researchers.
+Her methodological expertise includes hermeneutic phenomenology, interpretative phenomenological analysis (IPA), narrative inquiry, autoethnography, heuristic inquiry, constructivist and Straussian grounded theory, and qualitative research design.
+From 2020 to 2026, she served as an editor for *The Qualitative Report*, contributing to the advancement of qualitative scholarship across disciplines.

 Areas of Expertise